watusi/jquery-mobile-iscrollview/README.md

 and string values need to be enclosed in **double** quotes **only**.
 Numeric and boolean values should **not** be enclosed in quotation marks.

+If you modify an option after a scroller has been instantiated, the underlying iscroll4 object will be destroyed and re-created.
+This is because iscroll4 does not currently support modifying options after the object has been created.

+However, unofficially, some options can be changed without destroying and re-creating the object.
+It is unclear exactly which options these are, and so this widget does not attempt it.
+There is skeletal code in the source that is commented-out to do this if you wish to experiment.

 ###Example of options set in data-iscroll attribute:

     <div data-role="content" data-iscroll='{"hScroll":true,"vScroll":false,"resizeEvents":"orientationchange"}' data-theme="c">